resc863/resc863/README.md

-# Hello World
+# Hello

-Hi, I'm currently working on my own Discord Bot.(It is unstable and slow now)
+Currently in Millitery serving in the military
 TODO
 --------
-  1. Test the bot
+  1. Learn Python
-  2. Master Java
+  2. Eat
-  3. Keep post something on Blog
+  3. Sleep

 Contact
 ---------